VitexSoftware/BuildImages/README.md

 make
 ```

-to prepar Debian/Ubuntu Docker imges with all requied for packaging inside.
+to prepare Debian/Ubuntu Docker imges with all requied for packaging process inside.